sykhangdha/MangaViewer/README.md

 ## To be Added

-- Show dates for when chapters have been added
+- ~Show dates for when chapters have been added~ *Added but not yet available in the release until other features are ready
+- Notification system for when new chapters are released

 ## Installation